 “Our goal is to provide as normal as possible experience for our students this fall,” said Darrin Powell, Interim Provost/Academic Dean.
 “A blend of on-campus face-to-face classes supplemented with virtual offerings along with heightened health and safety measures is the new normal in this era of higher education.”

-This plan outlines actions taken since the decision was made to limit on-campus activity during the spring 2020 semester as well as future planned stages.
+This plan outlines actions taken since the decision was made to limit on-campus activity during the fall 2020 semester.

 Stage 4 – August 1 – December 18, 2020